It’s tough to get into McKinsey

 A recent study released by The Guardian states that you have, on average, 15 to 20 seconds to get the attention of a recruiter.
 You are competing for the recruiters’ attention as she reads 100s of resumes on any given day (depending on the office location of course).
 75% of applicants are already rejected at this stage.

-Additionally, many top-tier consulting firms such as McKinsey, Bain, or BCG have introduced computer-based pre-screenings of your application documents.
+Additionally, many top-tier consulting firms such as McKinsey, Bain, or the Boston Consulting Group (BCG) have introduced computer-based pre-screenings of your application documents.
 If your resume or CV doesn’t hit certain keywords or contains specific content or phrases, you are automatically removed from the recruiting process.

 What’s the purpose of your resume?

 As a result of this streamlined process, the recruiter will have a fairly clear picture of your fit within a very short time span.
 In the competitive field of consulting, you want to deliver a perfect resume to maximize your chances to receive an interview invitation.
 With that in mind, having a perfect consulting resume, you should answer the following three questions with a ‘yes’.

 - Does your resume allow the recruiter to get an accurate picture of you

 - Does your resume show you in the best possible light?

 - Is your resume tailored to the consulting industry and the employer at hand?

 We can help you with this!

 We have created a guide including a consulting resume template on exactly these topics to make sure that your application hits all the important areas needed to move through the screening stage quickly.
 We discuss the research you would need to make, the content that you should present (including ready-to-use phrases and content needed to pass the pre-screening), formatting (including a consulting resume template), as well as common dos and don’ts.
 Read more about it here.